chinamike65/hugo-tuolesi/content/book5/book5en.md

 When the nose smells stinky things, there is no anger and hatred, and when it smells fragrant things, there is no greed.

-When the tongue tastes delicious, it is free from greed, and when it tastes bad, it is free from hatred.
+When the tongue tastes something delicious, it is free from greed, and when it tastes something bad, it is free from hatred.

 When the body touches something comfortable, it is not greedy, and when it touches something uncomfortable, there is no anger.